Skip to content ↓

 Statement of intent

 We are committed to all students making at least good progress.
 The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including those that are high attainers.
-We realise that the gap has widened during the pandemic and will target resources at raising the attainment of disadvantaged pupils.
+We realise that the gap has widened after the pandemic and will target resources at raising the attainment of disadvantaged pupils.

 Quality first teaching is at the heart of our approach, with a focus on areas in which pupil premium pupils require the most support in school.
 This is proven to have the greatest impact on closing the attainment gap and at the same time will benefit the non-pupil premium pupils in our school.
 Implicit in the intended outcomes is the intention that non-pupil premium pupils’ attainment will be sustained and improved alongside progress for their pupil premium peers.